W4nn4Die/honeypotscans/README.md

 # honeypotscans
-I this repo I will upload information about all the IPs that tries to access to all my honeypot servers
+In this repository I will upload information from my honeypots, such as samples, IPs scans, attacks types, etc.